hellochef-me/frontend-challenge/README.md

     - **Search Term:** Search for an event by its name, venue name, genre name, etc.
     - **Start Date:** Filter with a start date after this date (format e.g. 2021-12-20T17:05:00Z)
     - **End Date:** Filter with a start date before this date (format e.g. 2021-12-31T17:05:00Z)
-2. Once the user enters all the fields and hits the **Search** button, she is shown search results on the same page which is the list of all the events available for the chosen country and matching the given search term.
+2. Once the user enters all the fields and hits the **Search** button, she is shown a list of all the events available for the chosen country and matching the given search term.
 3. This list can be further filtered, sorted, and paginated as per the following points:
 4. List filters:
     - **includeTBA** boolean flag - yes, to include with date to be announce (TBA)